jeka-dev/working-examples/README.md

 # jerkar-examples

-This repository holds examples of projects built with Jerkar.
+This repository holds examples of projects built with Jerkar 0.7-SNAPSHOT

 For now provided examples are :